Meth, cocaine, firearms seized by Lloydminster RCMP during search warrant - Saskatoon | Globalnews.ca

 Meth, cocaine, firearms seized by Lloydminster RCMP during search warrant

-Lloydminster RCMP say the drugs and cash seized during a search warrant last week is estimated at $30,000.
+Lloydminster RCMP said drugs and cash seized during a search last week is estimated at $30,000.

 An investigation led police to the 4500-block of 32nd Street in Lloydminster on July 25.